My Early Years Through College

 I plan to form a support group just on this topic alone.
 Interested?
 Contact me!

 I was curious if my social anxiety would come back to some degree after getting divorced since major life changes sometimes triggers a setback.
-I was happy to see that I was more determined, empowered and stronger to do all the things I needed to do in addition of the overall anxiety while adjusting to a whole different phase of life.
+I was happy to see that I was more determined, empowered in facing the overall anxiety while adjusting to a whole different phase of life.

 I’m happy to share that I felt like a whole new person after the grieving process of divorce.
 I felt younger and more alive than I had in years and was so excited to spend lots of time with friends and to experience dating again.
-I especially find dating, specifically online dating, intriguing due to my psychological research background.
+I especially find dating, specifically online dating, intriguing.
 Simply fascinated and enjoyed getting back out there.
 If only I didn’t get divorced during the covid pandemic, I would have lived life even more fully and traveled more.

 A Whole New World